Delhi makes last ditch attempt to save 'extinct' water bodies | Science-Environment

 These include Sanjay Lake, Hauz Khas Lake, Bhalswa Lake, Tikri Khurd Lake, Welcome Jheel, Daryapur Kalan, and Sardar Sarovar Lake.

-Once notified, the water bodies will be protected against encroachments, dumping of garbage, discharge of untreated wastewater and effluent from industries, and setting up and expansion of industries, etc. In March, the Wetland Authority of Delhi received a request from land-owning agencies to delete 258 ''extinct'' water bodies from the official list of 1043 wetlands in the capital as public and private utilities have come up in their place.
+Once notified, the water bodies will be protected against encroachments, dumping of garbage, discharge of untreated wastewater and effluent from industries, and setting up and expansion of industries, etc. In March, the Wetland Authority of Delhi received a request from land-owning agencies to delete 258 ''extinct'' water bodies from the official list of 1043 as these have gone extinct over the years due to large-scale encroachment, negligence, and degradation.

 ''Field teams have been constituted for ground-truthing.
-These will collect crucial information such as the historic spread of these water bodies, their capacity, how they went extinct, who was responsible, what has come up in their place, etc.,'' a member of the technical committee said on condition of anonymity.
-One of the teams has already surveyed a cluster of eight to nine extinct water bodies in the north Delhi district.
+These will collect crucial information such as the historic spread of these water bodies, their capacity, how they went extinct, who was responsible, what has come up in their place, etc.,'' a member of the technical committee said on the condition of anonymity.
+One of the teams has already surveyed a cluster of eight to nine 'extinct' water bodies in the North Delhi district.
+The reports are being compiled.
 The process is going to take some time, another member of the panel said.

-He said the panel will try to compensate for the loss of water bodies by asking the encroachers, be it a private individual, a government agency, or an educational institution, to provide alternate land for the development of wetlands.
+The panel is likely to ask the encroachers to compensate for the loss of water bodies by providing alternate land for the development of wetlands.

-"The purpose is to discourage further encroachment of wetlands in Delhi.
-Those responsible should be penalized," a panel member said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)